msi-ris/Tutorials/stratus_dbgap.md

 This is code, or a literal value that you must enter or select to run a part of the tutorial
 ```

 This tutorial involves running commands on multiple machines (your local workstation, the Stratus login host, and the virtual machine).
-Commands that are to be run on your local machine will have `(local machine)` before them; commands that are to be run on the Stratus login host will have `(stratus-login)` before them; and commands that are to be run on the virtual machine have `(virtual-machine)` before them.
+Commands that are to be run on your local machine will have `(local machine)` before them; commands that are to be run on the Stratus login host will have `(stratus-login)` before them; and commands that are to be run on the virtual machine have `(virtual machine)` before them.

 <details markdown="1">
 <summary>These boxes contain detailed information.
 Click on them to expand them</summary>